nominetresearch/microbit-networking-book/groupcommunication/groupcommunication.md

 the Internet to send to many people at the same time.
 For example, Internet television and videoconferencing use group communication.

+!!! hint "Definition 1: _Communications medium_"
-*Definition 1* \[Group communication\] In group communication or multicast, a message is sent only to the computers in the group.
+	In group communication or multicast, a message is sent only to the computers in the group.

 For this, the messages need to be labeled with a *group* or *multicast address*.

+!!! hint "Definition 2: _Group address_"
-*Definition 2* \[Group address\] A group or multicast address is a special address which says all devices in the group should receive this message.
+	A group or multicast address is a special address which says all devices in the group should receive this message.

 To set a group address (or group ID), you will again use the “radio set group” block under the Radio menu like in [Broadcast communication:One to all](../broadcast).
 The main challenge of this chapter is creating the groups for communication.
 How do computers learn about and join these groups?